WoodwindsELEANOR BALL - Chamber Music, Flute, Recorder, Flute Club & Choir, Junior Flutes

 DOROTHY DUNCAN - Clarinet, Chamber Music

 B.A., Barnard College; M.F.A., Chamber Music, Sarah Lawrence College.
-Member: New York Grand Opera, Westfield Symphony, St. Cecilia Chamber Ensemble, Pentaphonic Winds, Lehman Woodwind Quintet, Concert Pops of Long Island.
+Member: New York Grand Opera, New Jersey Festival Orchestra (formerly the Westfield Symphony), St. Cecilia Chamber Ensemble, Pentaphonic Winds, Lehman Woodwind Quintet, Concert Pops of Long Island.
 Performed with: Greenwich Symphony, Colonial Symphony, Philharmonia Virtuosi, Metropolitan Opera Stage Band, New Jersey State Opera, New Jersey Symphony, Goldman Memorial Band.
-Faculty: Music Institute at Hackley School, Bronxville After-School Music Program.
+Faculty: Bronxville After-School Music Program.

-DONNA ELAINE - Flute, Piccolo, Suzuki Flute, Recorder, Musicianship, Chamber Music, Chamber Music/Winds Coordinator, Chime On!
+DONNA ELAINE - Flute, Piccolo, Suzuki Flute, Recorder, Musicianship, Chamber Music, Co-Director, Chamber Music Program, Director of Handchimes: Chime Time and Chime On!

 B.M., M.M., Chapman College of Music - Chapman University.
 Professional Studies, Mannes College of Music.
 Studied: Rampal, Larrieu, Baker, Stallman, DiTullio and Hoberman.
 Principal flute: New Choral Society Orchestra.
-Sole Proprietor, Classical Consorts, a chamber music agency.
-Freelance performer/recitalist in the tri-state area.
+Member: Lehman College Faculty Woodwind Quintet.
+Adjunct Professor of Flute: Lehman College and The Hackley School.

 B.M., bassoon, New England Conservatory; M.M., jazz composition, New York University, D.M.A., bassoon, Rutgers University.
-Performed with Karl Berger, Butch Morris, the STX Ensemble, Mingus Orchestra; Recorded for Music Minus One and produced 4 CDs of Brazilian and original music.
-Awards: Fulbright in Brazil, National Endowment for the Arts, Westchester Arts Council, Arts International, Meet the Composer, Surdna.
-Currently Band Director, Fordham High School for the Arts.
-Former Faculty: Festival de Música de Londrina, Brazil; Rutgers University and St. Joseph's College of NY.
-Faculty: Lincoln Center Institute, Festival de Mísica de Landrina, Brazil.
-Band Director: Fordham High School for the Arts.
-Former Faculty: Rutgers, St. Joseph’s, Lincoln Center Institute.
-Performs with Vento Trio, the Chappaqua Orchestra, and her jazz group.
+Performed with Karl Berger, Butch Morris, the STX Ensemble, Mingus Orchestra, Chappaqua Orchestra and freelances in New York.
+Recorded for Music Minus One and produced 5 CDs of Brazilian and original music.
+Awards: Fulbright, National Endowment for the Arts, Westarts, USArtists International, Meet the Composer, Surdna.
+Faculty: Band Director at Fordham High School for the Arts, Bronx.
+Former Faculty: Festival de Música de Londrina, Brazil, Rutgers University, St. Joseph's College of NY, Lincoln Center Institute.
+Founding director of Vento Trio, Chappaqua Orchestra, and her jazz groups.